forchag/hyperledger/README.md

 ## LoRa examples

-`lora_node.py` shows how a sensor node could send readings over LoRa using the `pySX127x` library. `network_monitor.py` periodically logs device heartbeats on-chain.
+`lora_node.py` shows how a sensor node can send sensor readings or periodic heartbeat packets over LoRa using the `pySX127x` library.
+The companion `network_monitor.py` listens for these heartbeats, logs them on the blockchain and prints a list of discovered nodes every minute.

 These scripts are stubs and can be run on a Raspberry Pi with appropriate radio modules attached.

 ## Running a Fabric network